-E.38 A risk which is likely to arise from any price reduction measures aimed specifically at households in fuel poverty is that the benefits of the reductions might flow disproportionately to landlords and never reach consumers.
-When the consultants visited multitenant properties, it was argued by social welfare groups that as the existing and likely future subsidies would be linked to metering systems, the rebates or price reductions would flow to property owners not subtenants.
-It was argued that past rebates or subsidy systems had led to disproportionate benefits to landlords at the expense of consumers.
+- E.38 A risk which is likely to arise from any price reduction measures aimed specifically at households in fuel poverty is that the benefits of the reductions might flow disproportionately to landlords and never reach consumers.
+When the consultants visited multitenant properties, it was argued by social welfare groups that past rebates or subsidy systems had led to disproportionate benefits to landlords at the expense of consumers.
 However, it should be noted that CoP reports that the proportion of low income families in private rented properties is low.
 For households under \$5,000 per month, the proportion is 9%, while for those between \$5,000-10,000 it is 12%148.
 The 2012 CoP Report also identified only 12,000-15,000 households in 'rooms, bed spaces, cocklofts and temporary housing, around a half a percent of all households'149.
-While their precariousness is not in question, over half of them had pre-intervention incomes of less than \$10,000, the size of this problem is important to define.
+While their precariousness is not in question, over half of them had pre-intervention incomes of less than \$10,000, the size of this problem is important to define. - E.39 For the Council was informed by social welfare groups that the number of families in multi-occupied households was of the order of 30,000 at the low end of the range of estimates and 280,000 at the upper end.
+These disparities in estimates are very large